wizardone/shouter/README.md

   subscribe(Listener.new, for: :my_async_scope, async: true)
 end
 ```
-Now whenever you `publish` and event it will be run in a separate thread
+Now whenever you `publish` and event it will be run in a separate
+thread.
+If a thread for the execution is already present another one
+will not be created.
+If you have supplied a callback option it will be
+executed in the thread of execution of the listener.

 You can subscribe multiple objects:
 ```ruby